voucherifyio/voucherify-openapi/docs/reference-docs/LOYALTIES-API-Loyalty-Campaign-Object.md

 | expiration_date</br>`object` | <p>Defines the conditions for the expiration date of a tier.</p> <table><thead><tr><th style="text-align:left">Attributes</th><th style="text-align:left">Description</th></tr></thead><tbody><tr><td style="text-align:left">type</br><code>string</code></td><td style="text-align:left"><p>What triggers the tier to expire for a customer.<br><code>END_OF_PERIOD</code>: Expire tier at the end of the period.<br><code>END_OF_NEXT_PERIOD</code>:  Expire tier at the end of the next period.</p> Available values: <code>END_OF_PERIOD</code>, <code>END_OF_NEXT_PERIOD</code></td></tr><tr><td style="text-align:left">extend</br><code>string</code></td><td style="text-align:left"><p>Extend the expiration by adding extra months or days in ISO 8601 format.
 The tier will remain active even though it reaches its expiration time period.
 For example, a tier with a duration of <code>P3M</code> will be valid for an additional duration of 3 months and a tier with a duration of <code>P1D</code> will be valid for an additional duration of 1 day.</p></td></tr></tbody></table> |

 ## Balance Drop
-#### Defines the conditions for the expiration date of a tier based on a pure balance drop.
+<p>Defines the conditions for the expiration date of a tier based on a pure balance drop.</p>

 | Attributes |  Description |
 |:-----|:--------|
 | type</br>`string` | <p>What triggers the tier to expire for a customer.<br><code>BALANCE_DROP</code>: Tier expires when the points balance drops below the required range of the tier.</p> Available values: `BALANCE_DROP` |

 ## Custom
-#### Defines the custom conditions for the expiration date of a tier.
+<p>Defines the custom conditions for the expiration date of a tier.</p>

 | Attributes |  Description |
 |:-----|:--------|